krobelus/rate-experiments/README.md

 6. For each witness, let the $m_f$ be the union of natural model and failing model.
     1. The failing clause is in the formula.
     2. $m_f$ is consistent.
-    3. $m_f$ contains the reverse units from the resolvent of the .
+    3. $m_f$ contains the reverse units from the resolvent of the lemma and the failing clause.
     4. $m_f$ contains no clause that is unit under $m_f$ and not already in $m_f$.

 Contribution